-In the current economic climate it is also important that the Council considers future outcomes in terms of commercial viability and the increasing pressure for services to be self sustainable.
-Sport England recognise that investment should be closley aligned to needs and evidence for future provision but the facilities must also be clearly capable of delivering the required services in the most efficient and ideally cost neutral manner.
+1.40 It is also important that the Council considers future priorities and service outcomes in terms of commercial viability and the requirement for services to be self sustainable.
+Sport England recognise that investment should be closley aligned to needs and evidence for future provision but the facilities must also be clearly capable of delivering the required services in the most efficient and ideally, cost neutral manner.